Covid 19 coronavirus: Auckland cluster now linked to several schools and universities

 Manukau Institute of Technology students have also been told a student studying in TechPark's general engineering area based at South Campus, Ōtara, has tested positive, but was not on campus while they were infectious.

-Meanwhile, Mt Albert Grammar School headmaster Pat Drumm told parents in the school's weekly newsletter that a student who tested positive for the virus was "doing very well".
+Meanwhile, Mount Albert Grammar School headmaster Pat Drumm told parents in the school's weekly newsletter that a student who tested positive for the virus was "doing very well".

 About 100 close contacts made up of staff and students are self-isolating.